 Questions Raised About Safety of Abortion Method

-JOHN YDSTIE, host:
+JOHN YDSTIE, Host:

 NPR's Joanne Silberner reports.

 JOANNE SILBERNER: Dr. PAUL SELIGMAN (Office of Pharmacoepidemiology and Statistical Science, Food and Drug Administration) But this combination of drugs is used around the world, in many more patients than in the United States.
 Why, then, are these are the cases only here?
 And why now, and only in the western United States?

 SILBERNER: Marc Fischer is with the Unexplained Deaths Project, a part of the Centers for Disease Control and Prevention.
 His job is to figure out what kills people.
 All he can say in these cases was what didn't.

 SILBERNER: Sandra Kweder of the FDA says there are a number of reasons why the mystery is going to be difficult to solve.

 SILBERNER: There have been four well-documented cases and more than 500,000 instances of American women taking mifepristone, or RU486.
 Several more are under investigation.
 All told, not enough to see a pattern.
 Another difficulty...

-Dr. KWEDER: It's always difficult to investigate cases surrounding pregnancy or the peripartum period, a lot because of confidentiality concerns, and particularly when you get into areas of having to delve into the area of abortions.
+KWEDER: It's always difficult to investigate cases surrounding pregnancy or the peripartum period, a lot because of confidentiality concerns, and particularly when you get into areas of having to delve into the area of abortions.
 There are a lot of sensitivities around that, and so obtaining information can be a challenge.

-Joanne Silberner, NPR News, Atlanta.
+SILBERNER: Joanne Silberner, NPR News, Atlanta.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.